 - We will keep ourselves in good health Keeping the tribe healthy

-We all have the tools to make changes and do whatever we want to in life (with in reason - astronaut at 50 is a little optimistic) here are three ideas on life planning for today:
+We all have the tools to change our lives here are three ideas on life planning for today:

 - Why not write down what you want to achieve in the next year after that what about next 10 years and finally 10+ years time frames.